-Our ongoing research is supported, in part, by National Institutes of Health, USDA National Institute of Food and Agriculture, Cornell President's Council of Cornell Women Affinito-Stewart fund, and the Schwartz fund.
+Our ongoing research is supported, in part, by National Institutes of Health (RO1 awards AI141514, AI139625, & AI137345), USDA National Institute of Food and Agriculture, and the Mizutani Foundation for Glycoscience.

 We are recruiting new members to the dynamic and collegial group!

 Please contact PI, Jeongmin Song (js2957 at cornell.edu) with your CV, if you are interested.
 Dr. Song is affiliated with the following graduate programs at Cornell University: the Biomedical & Biological Sciences program (BBS), the Biochemistry, Molecular Cellular Biology program (BMCB) , and the Microbiology program.